TruCol/Decentralised-Venture-Capital-Protocol/docs/manual/notes/LearnedLessons.md

 as soon as one function is in another contract, the `msg.sender` is that of the contract that called that function (still the same if the first call of the chain was also in that first contract).

+## Vscode

+If you only install the Solidity  extension by Juan Blanco, the F12 jump to function works.